pkivolowitz/CSC4730-Fall-2023/README.md

 Ancillary:

 1. Required: Advanced Programming in the UNIX environment, third edition.
-Will be called Stevens and Rago.
+I will refer to this as Stevens and Rago.
+If you have any questions about the Unix / Linux environment and APIs, consult this book before approaching me.

 2. [xv6
    risc-v](<https://pdos.csail.mit.edu/6.S081/2020/xv6/book-riscv-rev1.pdf>)